- As of January 1, 2025, your vehicles aren’t required to pass an annual safety inspection

 - The $7.50 state inspection fee will be transferred to the total cost of registration

-A new state law is abolishing the state’s Vehicle Safety Inspection Program for non-commercial vehicles.
+A new state law abolished the state’s Vehicle Safety Inspection Program for non-commercial vehicles.
+It went into effect on Jan.
+1.

-However, residents of 17 counties will still be required to pass – and pay for – an annual emissions test.
+However, residents of 17 counties are still required to pass – and pay for – an annual emissions test.
 Here’s everything you need to know about what this law means for you.

-House Bill 3297, which was signed into law in 2023, eliminated the requirement that all Texas vehicles must pass an annual safety inspection.
+House Bill 3297 eliminated the requirement that all Texas vehicles must pass an annual safety inspection.

-This means that unless you live in one of the 17 counties that will require an emissions inspection, you will no longer have to have your vehicle physically inspected in order to renew your registration.
+This means that unless you live in one of the 17 counties that continue to require a yearly emissions inspection, you no longer have to have your vehicle physically inspected to renew your registration.

 You’ll Still Have to Pay the Inspection Fee

-While skipping the safety inspection might save you some time, it won’t save you much money.
-The $7.50 state inspection fee will be transferred to the total cost of registration.
+While skipping the safety inspection might save you time, it won’t save you money.
+The $7.50 state inspection fee will be transferred to the total registration cost.

 Here’s where that money will go: